top of page

 Per Section 5H of the Civil Liability Act 2002 No 22 - NSW Legislation an individual does not have a duty of care to warn another of obvious risk, unless the person asks for information about known or associated risks of an activity or course of action, or if there are other laws that require notice be provided, or if the person is a professional offering a service where risk of harm or personal injury or death is a possible consequence of the service.

-While there is no common law general duty to rescue and therefore no duty to render assistance in New South Wales, there are specific laws for specific situations that do require that one must render assistance, such as the Road Transport Act 2013 (NSW) s 146 which requires any driver of a motor vehicle that is involved in an accident to stop and render assistance.
+While there is no common law general duty to rescue and therefore no civil duty to render assistance in New South Wales, there are specific laws for specific situations that do require that one must render assistance, such as the Road Transport Act 2013 (NSW) s 146 which requires any driver of a motor vehicle that is involved in an accident to stop and render assistance.
 Failure to do so is a criminal offence under the Crimes Act 1900 (NSW) s 52AB.

 Any person that comes to the aid of another in an emergency is protected by Good Samaritan laws which offer legal protection to people who give reasonable assistance to those who are, or whom they believe to be injured, ill, in peril, or otherwise incapacitated.
 (The protection is intended to reduce bystanders' hesitation to assist, for fear of being sued or prosecuted for unintentional injury or wrongful death.)
 Under Section 57 of the Civil Liability Act 2002, a good samaritan does not incur any personal civil liability in respect of any act or omission done or made by the good samaritan in an emergency when assisting a person who is apparently injured or at risk of being injured.

 In emergency situations, individuals must weigh their good intentions against potential risks.
 The basis of determination is "what would a reasonable person do?"
 For example, if a person at the beach saw another person in deep water who was in trouble, but could not themselves swim, it would be unreasonable to expect them to put their life at risk by trying to rescue the other person.
 Both people may drown.
 It would be reasonable to expect that the person who saw the distressed swimmer to go to the Lifeguard station and inform the professionals.
-The Lifeguards could then effect a rescue.
+The Lifeguards could then affect a rescue.

 Understanding Duty of Care in business